haoyfan/SemiTime/README.md

-# Semi-supervised Time Series Classification by Temporal Relation Prediction
+# Semi-supervised Time Series Classification by Temporal Relation Prediction (Submitted to IEEE ICASSP 2021)

-# Code and data will be released before 10.31.2020 ....
+# Code and data will be released upon acceptance...

 ![motivation](img/motivation.jpg)